gamendez98/mlt-project/README.md

 ## Grammar error correction

-This repository also provides an easy way to correct make the corrections described in the synthetic dataset like so:
+This repository also provides an easy way to make the corrections described in the synthetic dataset like so:
 ```python
 from grammar_error_correction.grammar_error_correction import correct_all_errors